Skip to content

 Things to Do in Sligo for Families

-Sligo is a great destination for families, it offers both excitement and adventure as well as a space to escape city life and embrace the surrounding rural landscapes.
-Check out our family-friendly activities below for when you visit Sligo.
+Sligo is a great destination for families.
+It offers excitement and adventure, as well as a space to escape city life and embrace the surrounding rural landscapes.
+Check out our family-friendly activities below when you visit Sligo.

 Lough Gill

-Lough Gill is a picturesque freshwater lake that covers an area of around 14 square kilometres (5.4 square miles).
-The lake is surrounded by rolling hills, woodlands, and lush green landscapes, making it an ideal destination for nature lovers and outdoor enthusiasts.
+Lough Gill is a picturesque freshwater lake covering an area of around 14 square kilometres (5.4 square miles).
+It is surrounded by rolling hills, woodlands, and lush green landscapes, making it an ideal destination for nature lovers and outdoor enthusiasts.

 Lough Gill is famous for its connection to the renowned Irish poet W.B.
 Yeats, who was inspired by its beauty and serenity.
 The Lake Isle of Innisfree, a small island within Lough Gill, is the subject of one of Yeats’ most famous poems.

-It’s a great place to visit with the family, with a range of activities on offer, such as boat tours, fishing and birdwatching.
-You can also take the Slish Wood Trail, which offers lovely views of the lake and its surroundings and there are lots of great spots for picnicking along the way.
+It’s a great place to visit with the family, with various activities on offer, such as boat tours, fishing, and birdwatching.
+You can also take the Slish Wood Trail, which offers lovely views of the lake and its surroundings.
+Along the way, there are lots of great spots for picnicking.

 Parke’s Castle